cgwire/kitsu/README.rst

 About authors
 ~~~~~~~~~~~~~

-Gazu is written by CG Wire, a company based in France.
+Zou is written by CG Wire, a company based in France.
 We help small to
 midsize CG studios to manage their production and build pipeline
 efficiently.